erroronline1/caro/readme.md

 ![sample purchase menu](http://toh.erroronline.one/caro/purchase%20menu%20en.png)

 ### Vendor and product management
 Order operations rely on a vendor and product database.
 Also this is related to incorporation and sample checks of products, document and certification handling.
 Defined authorized users have permission to manage these categories, add and edit vendors and products, import pricelists and define filters or disable vendors and products.
-[Importing pricelists](#importing-vendor-pricelists) with filtering makes use of the [CSV processor](#csv-processor).
+[Importing pricelists](#importing-vendor-pricelists) with filtering makes use of the [CSV processor](#csv-processor) and maybe the [ERP interface](#erp-interface).
+Make sure, vendor names match the ERP data.

 Vendors are supposed to be evaluated.
 A document with the *Vendor evaluation*-context is required for this.
 The evaluation is part of the vendor view in edit mode by default.